Brett Tomko: Los Angeles Dodgers

 In 2007, Tomko pitched both as a starter and a reliever during the season.
 He had a 5.80 ERA in 104 innings for the Dodgers.
 On August 24, he was designated for assignment by Los Angeles.
 During his time with the Dodgers, Tomko's poor pitching and propensity to give up home runs led to Dodger fans giving him the nickname "Bombko".

 San Diego Padres (second stint)

 After being released by the Dodgers, Tomko signed with the San Diego Padres on September 4, 2007.
 Because of when he signed with the team, Tomko was ineligible for the playoffs.
 He allowed 14 runs on 25 hits in 27 1/3 innings between the bullpen and rotation down the stretch.

-Tomko started the last game of the season, with the Padres needing a win to clinch the National League Wild Card.
+Tomko started the last game of the season, with the Padres needing a win to clinch the NL Wild Card.
 He ultimately surrendered five runs in 4 1/3 innings in what was an eventual 11–6 loss against the Milwaukee Brewers.
-This resulted in the 2007 National League Wild Card tie-breaker game against the Colorado Rockies, which the Padres lost in 13 innings.
+This resulted in the NL Wild Card tie-breaker game against the Colorado Rockies, which the Padres lost in 13 innings.